nycdb/nycdb/README.md

 Or use the make commands:  ```  make download-pluto-all ``` and ``` make nyc-db-pluto-all ```

 Notes:
  - The scripts will drop existing tables of the same name from the database and re-populate them.
-This means you can re-run the scripts when new data is released
+This means you can re-run the scripts when new data is released.
  - Some but not all of the tables have indexes.

 *Individual datasets*